 File size / Download time

 Adobe Acrobat Reader is available FREE of charge.
 You can download it directly from Adobe's website by clicking the link to the right.
 Once on Adobe's website, follow the instructions on screen to install the latest version of Adobe Acrobat Reader.

-A leaflet providing details on how AVDC's Housing Debt Advice team can help you.
+Information on how AVDC's Housing Debt Advice Team can help

 56Kbps Modem: Less than 1 Minute